spjdr/uniform/README.md

-spjdrpedia-skin
+Uniform
 ===============

-Distinctive skin for MediaWiki
+A distinctive spjdrpedia skin for MediaWiki.